 This Report Period To Date

 Total Projected Budget from All Sources N/A 650,000

 Total CDBG Disaster Recovery Grant Funds Budgeted N/A 650,000

-Program Funds Drawdown 0 143,670
+Program Funds Drawdown 0 492,191

 Obligated CDBG DR Funds 0 650,000

 Expended CDBG DR Funds 0 492,191

 Match Contributed 0 0

 Program Income Received 0 0

 Performance Measures

-This R eport Perio od Cumulativ otal /
+This R eport Peric bd Cumulativ Ex e Actual To opected otal /

-Ex rpected

 Low Mod Total Low Mod Total

+No Performance Measures Found

 LMDC PLANNING - ECONOMIC ANALYSIS --- LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.
 LMDC¿s planning activities include the site planning for the World Trade Center site and the areas immediately surrounding the site.
-The agency¿s planning activities also include the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
+The agency's planning activities also include the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
 Specifically, LMDC¿s planning activities include expansive analyses of Lower Manhattan¿s transportation, traffic, housing and related amenities, open space, retail development, and economic development capacity, needs, and potential.
 Based on these analyses, LMDC will develop and propose concept plans for specific areas and projects in Lower Manhattan.
-LMDC¿s planning activities focus on the administration of the competition and planning for the memorial.
+LMDC/s planning activities focus on the administration of the competition and planning for the memorial.
 As part of the planning process, LMDC engages in economic analysis activities focusing on the economic impact and financial assessment of proposed development projects and programs for Lower Manhattan.
 HUD has authorized the use of up to 5% of the total grant to LMDC for costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.
 The end date for this activity encompasses anticipated programmatic and/or financial activity.

-The office of the Lower Manhattan Development Corporation is located at One Liberty Plaza, 20th floor, New York, NY 10006.
+The office of the Lower Manhattan Development Corporation is located at One Liberty Plaza, 20th floor, New York, NY 10006

-LMDC PLANNING - ECONOMIC ANALYSIS - LMDC has distributed surveys to 17 Cultural Enhancement Fund (CEF) recipients.
-These surveys will help LMDC evaluate the economic impacts of the CEF program as well as enable LMDC to evaluate progress in meeting the program's overall goals.
+To date, LMDC has received surveys from twenty-three (23) Cultural Enhancement Fund (CEF) recipients.
+These surveys are helping LMDC evaluate the economic impacts of the CEF Program as well as enabling LMDC to evaluate progress in meeting the program's overall goals.
 Survey questions relate to leveraging funding, generating economic benefits, promoting access to the arts, and creating a vibrant community.
+LMDC is developing a database and tracking tool to produce the estimates of program benefits and impacts.
+The survey repsonses are being input into this database.
 See the activity progress narratives for the CEF Program.